Jaseci-Labs/inr-codelabs/README.md

     "name": "create_post",
     "ctx": {
-      "title": "Who will benefit from our oil?", "description": "&#8230;From the publishers desk In July 2019, Kaieteur News conducted an extensive review of 130 oil contracts to better understand the extent to which the Guyana-ExxonMobil deal is fraught with unfair provisions.
+      "title": "Who will benefit from our oil?", "description": "From the publishers desk In July 2019, Kaieteur News conducted an extensive review of 130 oil contracts to better understand the extent to which the Guyana-ExxonMobil deal is fraught with unfair provisions.
 The findings were alarming.
 On a daily basis, Kaieteur News will expose these alarming provisions.
 Today, we start with the provision that speaks ", "source": "Kaieteur News",
       "link": "https://www.kaieteurnewsonline.com/2020/09/14/who-will-benefit-from-our-oil/",
       "image": null,